qazbnm456/awesome-security-trivia/Do-a-GQL-LIKE-query.md

 So, here I will show you how to mimic a LIKE operator in GQL.

-This trivia was discovered in Google 2016 CTF web challenge `Flag Storage Service`.
+> This trivia was discovered in Google 2016 CTF web challenge `Flag Storage Service`.

-## Impact

 The most important part of code in this challenge is that we can clearly discover a potential injection point: